Charles L. Reason: Career

 Reason's first teaching job, in the 1830s, was at "the Quaker school in Laurens Street."

 In addition to teaching, Reason lobbied New York to repeal the state's "sojourner law," which allowed slaveholders from other states to bring their slaves to New York, allowing "free and unfettered" movement for them with the accompanying slaves.
 Reason's work helped to secure the right of blacks accused of being runaway slaves to a jury trial.

 In 1847, Reason, along with Charles Bennett Ray, founded the New York-based Society for the Promotion of Education among Colored Children.
 Two years later, he was appointed professor of belles-lettres, Greek, Latin, and French at New York Central College, McGrawville, while also serving as an adjunct professor of mathematics.
 Central College was the first college to be integrated from its opening day; it hired Reason as the most qualified applicant.
 Reason was thus both the first Black professor, and the first Black teacher with white students, in the United States.
 He was described in a newspaper as "an accomplished and attractive man, and...a fine and ripe scholar, ...highly popular with the students, and with the citizens of McGrawville."

-In 1852 Reason left that post to become the principal of the Quaker Institute for Colored Youth in Philadelphia (later Cheyney University of Pennsylvania), a post he held until 1856.
+In 1852, Reason left that post to become the principal of the Quaker Institute for Colored Youth in Philadelphia (later Cheyney University of Pennsylvania), a post he held until 1856.
 During his time there, Reason increased enrollment from six students to 118.
 Here he favored math and the sciences, but gradually included other areas of study, particularly languages.
 Seniors expected their grades to appear in the most widely circulated paper in the U.S. black communities: the A.M.E.'s Christian Recorder.
 Half of the students normally failed to graduate.
 Though instruction was strict, and exams were rigorous, parents scrambled to register their children.

 Reason returned to New York, where he served for decades in public education as a teacher, administrator, and reformer.
 He was principal of Colored Grammar School No. 3, at 78 West 40th Street.
 Later he was principal of Colored School No. 6 on 36th Street.
 During this time, he was instrumental in efforts to abolish slavery and segregation.
-He was a delegate to the Colored Labor Convention held in Saratoga Springs, New York in 1870.
+He was a delegate to the Colored Labor Convention held in Saratoga Springs, New York, in 1870.
 He successfully lobbied for passage of an 1873 statute to integrate New York's public schools; however, in 1876 he was the head of New York City's colored public schools.
 He was politically active in many community groups.
 In the presidential election of 1884 he was a candidate for the Electoral College, at the moment a politically important position, on the Republican ticket.

-Reason was also a devout Catholic, attending St. Peter's Catholic Church in Manhattan and corresponding in 1872 with Cardinal Herbert Vaughan concerning the plight of African-American Catholics.
+Reason was a devout Catholic, attending St. Peter's Catholic Church in Manhattan and corresponding in 1872 with Cardinal Herbert Vaughan concerning the plight of African-American Catholics.